NeonNingen/AzamiPublic/README.md

 Installation steps are:

-1) ##### When downloading make sure to check which type of Azami would you want.
+1) ##### When downloading make sure to check which type of Azami you want.
 Look at the branches, you can either choose master (With webdriver) or non-webdriver

 2) ##### Make sure to get Python 3.6 or higher, to run the bot!